darcamo/remarkjs_template/README.md

   - The second argument is the note label
 - `qrcode`: has no argument but must have content containing the text to convert to a QR code.
 The content usually is just a URL.
+- `today`: has no arguments and no content.
+It is simply replaced by today's date.